stolostron/hub-of-hubs-postgresql/README.md

     ```

 1. Obtain a private key and a certificate and put them into `server.key` and `server.crt` files in the PostrgeSQL configuration directory.
-    If you have Let's Encrypt setup, run:
+    If you have Let's Encrypt setup, run on your VM:

     ```
     sudo /etc/letsencrypt/renewal-hooks/deploy/postgresql.deploy